VeggieMeat/marconi/README.txt

 ------------

 1. Install and enable as you would any other Drupal module.
-2. Install php-opencloud library to sites/all/libraries if using the Libraries API module.
-Alternatively, php-opencloud can be installed using the Composer Manager module.
+2. PHP-Opencloud must be installed using the Composer Manager module.

 If you want to use Marconi as the default queue manager, add the following to your settings.php: